 Now, contrast this with the other major U.S. domestic carriers – especially ten years ago.
 If you flew one you flew them all.
 They looked the same.
 Acted the same.
-Treated you the same.
+Treat you the same.
 And the average employee certainly wasn’t anywhere near as happy and engaged as they were at Southwest.

 The flying experience on these airlines was truly the same no matter where you were going and which carrier you were on.
 The only real experience you noticed was a lack of one.